 1. Faceted navigation generating unbounded URL space

 This is the most common and most severe crawl waste problem on large e-commerce and marketplace sites.
-A product category with ten filter dimensions — colour, size, brand, material, price range, availability, rating, shipping, region, condition — can mathematically generate billions of URL permutations.
+A product category with ten filter dimensions, colour, size, brand, material, price range, availability, rating, shipping, region, condition, can mathematically generate billions of URL permutations.
 Even with a modest inventory, a faceted nav that appends parameters to URLs creates an indexable URL space that is orders of magnitude larger than your actual product count.
+Your catalogue has tens of thousands of products; your crawlable URL space has eight figures.
+Googlebot can't tell which is which, and left to its own devices it will cheerfully spend the day on the wrong one.

-The decision framework here is more nuanced than "block faceted URLs."
-Some filter combinations do target real search queries with meaningful volume. /shoes/running/womens/ is a legitimate category. /shoes/?colour=teal&size=7&brand=nike&sort=price-asc&page=3 is not.
-The diagnostic question is: does this URL combination appear in keyword research as a search query someone actually types?
+The decision is more nuanced than "block faceted URLs."
+Some filter combinations target real search queries with meaningful volume: /shoes/running/womens/ is a legitimate landing page. /shoes/?colour=teal&size=7&brand=nike&sort=price-asc&page=3 is not.
+The diagnostic question for every combination is the same: does it appear in keyword research as a query someone actually types?
 If yes, it may deserve to be crawlable and indexable.
-If no, it is crawl waste.
+If no, it's crawl waste.
+The decision framework below maps each filter type to the handling it needs, and explains what each handling option actually does.

 2. JavaScript rendering queue delay